boissonnfive/AppleScript/applescript.md

 ### Liste des mots clés

-about, above, after, against, and, apart from, around, as, aside from, at, back, before, beginning, behind, below, beneath, beside, between, but, by, considering, contain, contains, contains, continue, copy, div, does, eighth, else, end, equal, equals, error, every, exit, false, fifth, first, for, fourth, from, front, get, given, global, if, ignoring, in, instead of, into, is, it, its, last, local, me, middle, mod, my, ninth, not, of, on, onto, or, out of, over, prop, property, put, ref, reference, repeat, return, returning, script, second, set, seventh, since, sixth, some, tell, tenth, that, the, then, third, through, thru, timeout, times, to, transaction, true, try, until, where, while, whose, with, without.
+about, above, after, against, and, apart from, around, as, aside from, at, back, before, beginning, behind, below, beneath, beside, between, but, by, considering, contain, contains, continue, copy, div, does, eighth, else, end, equal, equals, error, every, exit, false, fifth, first, for, fourth, from, front, get, given, global, if, ignoring, in, instead of, into, is, it, its, last, local, me, middle, mod, my, ninth, not, of, on, onto, or, out of, over, prop, property, put, ref, reference, repeat, return, returning, script, second, set, seventh, since, sixth, some, tell, tenth, that, the, then, third, through, thru, timeout, times, to, transaction, true, try, until, where, while, whose, with, without.

 ### Liste des constantes globales